How To Get the Best Financing for Your New Vehicle

 8. Consider a Used Car

-When considering whether to buy a new or used vehicle, a used car can be a more cost-effective option since it will cost you less to finance and have lower insurance premiums.
-A used car can be a better value as it has already gone through the initial period of rapid depreciation.
+When considering whether to buy a new or used vehicle, a used car can be a more cost-effective option.
+It typically costs you less to finance and has lower insurance premiums.
+A used car may come with a lower price tag.
+This can make it easier to finance with a lower down payment or even paying the car's out-the-door price upfront with cash.

-Additionally, a used car may come with a lower price tag, making it easier to finance with a lower down payment or even paying the car's out-the-door price upfront with cash.
-Purchasing a used car doesn't automatically mean high miles and dated styles; many people car shopping are surprised to learn that the make and models from the previous year are available for affordable prices and with low miles.
+Purchasing a used car doesn't automatically mean high miles and dated styles either.
+Many car shoppers are surprised to learn that the make and models from the previous year are available at affordable prices.

 9. Be Aware of the "Upside Down"